elicia4/linux_notes/tools/vim/10-nvchad.md

 1. To open up a cheatsheet: `space + c + h`

-1. If you press `space` and wait for a second, suggestions will appeear.
+1. If you press `space` and wait for a second, suggestions will appear.

 1. To view git commits: `space + c + m`